CRIMSONCardiovascularModelling/PythonQt_CTK_Qt5/README.md

 # PythonQt_CTK_Qt5
-The version of PythonQt used by CTK, for use in test projects; with build scripts edited to support Qt 5.7.0
+The version of PythonQt used by CTK, for use in test projects; with build scripts edited to support Qt 5.7.0.

+Unfortunately I was not able to identify the exact version of PythonQt this was based off of, I would guess it's related to the [commontk/PythonQt](https://github.com/commontk/PythonQt) repository.

 This is an unofficial edit of PythonQt, you can find the original readme files that came with the repository in z_old_README and z_old_README.md